wejgaard/TclForth/README.md

 * Desktop apps for Windows and OS-X

 ### Guide
 The [Wiki](https://github.com/wejgaard/tclforth/wiki) is a good place for the Users Guide.
 TclForth is special but it all makes sense.
-And can be experienced interactively.
+And you can experience it interactively.

 ### Comments
 Use the [Issues](https://github.com/wejgaard/tclforth/issues) for Comments, Questions, Ideas.